ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyRelSpeedAltitude.rst

 IBasicManeuverStrategyRelSpeedAltitude
 ======================================

-.. py:class:: IBasicManeuverStrategyRelSpeedAltitude
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyRelSpeedAltitude

    object

    Interface used to access options for a Relative Speed/Altitude Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyRelSpeedAltitude

 Overview
 --------